Skip to Content

 Watchtowers at Birkenau

 Running through the middle of the Birkenau site is the railway track.
 This is where trains would arrive, carrying prisoners from all across Europe.
-It’s where the guards selected who of them would live and who would die – the fit would be sent to work in the camp and the sick, elderly and children would go straight to the gas chamber.
+It’s where the guards selected which of them would live and which would die.
+The fit would be sent to work in the camp and the sick, elderly and children would go straight to the gas chamber.

-Most of Birkenau’s buildings were destroyed in 1945 when the Nazis tried to hide the evidence of what they’d done from the approaching Soviet army.
+Most of Birkenau’s buildings were destroyed in 1945 when the Nazis tried to hide the evidence from the approaching Soviet army.
 But you can walk around piles of brick and twisted metal where the gas chambers once stood, and go inside recreations of the wooden huts where people would sleep, up to 1000 people tightly packed in like cattle.

 The railway carts

-Even in March the cold and damp made it uncomfortable outside for too long.
+Even in March, the cold and damp weather made it uncomfortable to stay outside for too long at Birkenau.
 I couldn’t imagine what it would be like to live through a winter here, working 12 hours a day in thin clothes and wooden shoes on minimal food.
-Fighting disease, exhaustion and abuse every day to stay alive.
+Fighting disease, exhaustion and abuse every day to just stay alive.

 Visiting Birkenau isn’t like a museum, you’re mostly left on your own with your thoughts.
 Left to soak it all up and try to make sense of what took place here.
 A lot of people worry that they’d get too upset visiting the camps, but I found I came through it all almost feeling numb, like it was too much to take in, too much for me to possibly comprehend.